Best Bond Funds to Buy

 - Expense ratio: 0.05%

 TIPS work like this: When the CPI rises, the principal value of TIPS rises as well.
-And you get paid interest based on the adjusted principal.
-That means you could see tremendous payouts should an already elevated inflation rate accelerate due to tariffs and trade wars this year.
+You get paid interest based on the adjusted principal.
+That means you could see tremendous payouts should an a sticky inflation rate accelerate due to tariffs and trade wars.

 Learn more about FIPDX at the Fidelity provider site.